petrabarus/aws-sample-phpunit-codebuild-test-reports/README.md

-# aws-sample-phpunit-codebuild-test-reports
+# AWS Sample for Showing PHP Unit Test Reports in CodeBuild

-AWS Sample for Showing PHP Unit Test Reports in CodeBuild
+This repo contains sample PHP project that will use Test Report feature in CodeBuild to show PHPUnit execution results.